Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 You can add the Park Hopper option.

 If you want to “hop” between parks on the same day, you can add the Park Hopper option to your Base Ticket.
-It is true that at a flat rate of $35 ($37.28 with tax) for 1 day, or $57 ($60.71 with tax) for 2 days or more, the Park Hopper option adds quite a bit to the cost.
+It is true that at a flat rate of $34 ($36.21 with tax) for add-on to a 1 day Magic Kingdom ticket; $39 ($41.54 with tax) for add-on to a 1 day Epcot, Disney’s Hollywood Studios or Animal Kingdom ticket; or $59 ($62.84 with tax) for tickets of 2 days or more, the Park Hopper option adds quite a bit to the cost.
 But if you use it for admission to two or more parks per day, it can be a decent value.

 Ideally you’ll be adding the Park Hopper option to your ticket on a day when one of the parks you want to visit stays open late.
 That way you get more hours to use the full value of the ticket.
 Depending on the season, you may be able to enter one theme park as early as 8:00 am and stay until the closing of a different park as late as midnight.